FR. MICHAEL LOVELL

 DEACON PETER SEBASTIAN

-Deacon Peter (second from the right above) was ordained at St George's Cathedral, Southwark, by the Most Reverend Peter Smith, Archbishop of Southwark on 4 July 2015.
+Deacon Peter was ordained at St George's Cathedral, Southwark, by the Most Reverend Peter Smith, Archbishop of Southwark on 4 July 2015.

 What is a Permanent Deacon?
 The term "deacon" means "servant" (from the Greek), assisting the bishop, the priest, his brothers and sisters and the Church as a whole.